 In the era of automation, home entertainment has transformed from the theater room into an interactive experience that can be created anywhere, on almost any budget.
 It’s not about having the biggest screen anymore, but rather the ability to control your TV how you want and easily get to the content that you watch every day.

-Nearly every device sounds the same nowadays, but we’ve found the best tech for the modern entertainment experiences.
+Nearly every device sounds the same nowadays, but we’ve found the best tech for the modern home entertainment experience.

 The best device for great streaming without a learning curve: Roku

 The Roku Streaming Stick ($49.99) is easily one of the best for controlling the actual entertainment.
 It’s got an app for just about everything, making it easy to stream your subscription content and free content to your TV all in one organized place.
 It has a universal search, too, so you can easily look across those services by typing in the title or actor you’re looking for, via the remote or the app.
 It’s easy to setup and works consistently well.